-But I do agree that a "broader strategic framework," which includes robust diplomatic efforts, is needed and that airstrikes alone will not solve the problem
+But I do agree that a "broader strategic framework," which includes robust diplomatic efforts, is needed and that airstrikes alone will not solve the problem still expressing our concerns with some of the ways in which the Saudi-led Coalition has conducted its military operations during this conflict?

 Question.
 Ambassador Feierstein stated in his written testimony that "Perhaps the greatest, and most unanticipated, benefit of the conflict to Iran has been the strain it has placed on Saudi Arabia's relationships with its key western partners, principally the U.S. and the UK."
 Dr. Rand, in her written testimony, described U.S. influence on the Saudi-led coalition as "uneven."

-How do we best support our Saudi partners, and avoid emboldening Iran, while till comparison our comparison of the ways in which the Saudi led Coalition still expressing our concerns with some of the ways in which the Saudi-led Coalition has conducted its military operations during this conflict?
+How do we best support our Saudi partners, and avoid emboldening Iran, while still expressions are concerned with some of the ways in which the Saudi-led Coalition